Openscapes/kyber/README.md

    create_github_clinic(here())
 ```

 You'll now have .md files for each participant in the cohort!
 Any duplicate names with have a `_LastInitial`.
-Now push to GitHub.com!
+Now commit and push the Markdown files to to GitHub.com.
+Don't push the .gitignore or .rproj since they're not relevant for the Clinic.
+(You can do Command-A to select all files and then unclick those 2 you don't want).

 ### Create GitHub team, add usernames